Somalia: Somali Democratic Republic (1969–1991)

+Coup d'État

+On 15 October, while president Abdirashid Ali Sharmarke was touring drought-stricken Las Anood, his personal bodyguard shot and killed him.
+Former US Secretary of State Henry Kissinger concluded that the bodyguard was acting of his own accord.
+Six days later, on 21 October, General Siad Barre led a military coup and successfully overthrew the parliamentary government.
+Modern political analysts assert that the coup was motivated by corruption in the parliamentary government.
+The bodyguard was tried, tortured and executed by the Supreme Revolutionary Council (SRC).
+He came from the same clan background as the president who he killed.

-Alongside Barre, the Supreme Revolutionary Council (SRC) that assumed power after President Sharmarke's assassination was led by Lieutenant Colonel Salaad Gabeyre Kediye and Chief of Police Jama Korshel.
+Alongside Barre, the SRC that assumed power after President Sharmarke's assassination was led by Brigadier General Mohamed Ainanshe Guled, Lieutenant Colonel Salaad Gabeyre Kediye and Chief of Police Jama Korshel.
 Kediye officially held the title "Father of the Revolution", and Barre shortly afterwards became the head of the SRC.
 The SRC subsequently renamed the country the Somali Democratic Republic, dissolved the parliament and the Supreme Court, and suspended the constitution.

-The revolutionary army established large-scale public works programs and successfully implemented an urban and rural literacy campaign, which helped dramatically increase the literacy rate.
-In addition to a nationalization program of industry and land, the new regime's foreign policy placed an emphasis on Somalia's traditional and religious links with the Arab world, eventually joining the Arab League in February, 1974.
+The revolutionary government established large-scale public works programs and successfully implemented an urban and rural literacy campaign, which helped dramatically increase the literacy rate.
+The Somali Democratic Republic achieved a literacy rate of 70%, one of the highest in Africa at the time.

+In addition to a nationalisation program of industry and land, the new regime's foreign policy placed an emphasis on Somalia's traditional and religious links with the Arab world, eventually joining the Arab League in February 1974.
 That same year, Barre also served as chairman of the Organisation of African Unity (OAU), the predecessor of the African Union (AU).

 In July 1976, Barre's SRC disbanded itself and established in its place the Somali Revolutionary Socialist Party (SRSP), a one-party government based on scientific socialism and Islamic tenets.
 The SRSP was an attempt to reconcile the official state ideology with the official state religion by adapting Marxist precepts to local circumstances.
 Emphasis was placed on the Muslim principles of social progress, equality and justice, which the government argued formed the core of scientific socialism and its own accent on self-sufficiency, public participation and popular control, as well as direct ownership of the means of production.
 While the SRSP encouraged private investment on a limited scale, the administration's overall direction was essentially communist.